 What Happens if I Drink While Taking Oxycodone?

 Because alcohol and oxycodone both are central nervous system depressants, they can be fatal drug combinations.
 The respiratory system becomes overwhelmed and can lead to respiratory depression.
 Respiratory depression is when a person is not breathing or barely breathing.
 As a result, respiratory depression causes brain damage and even death.

 Treating Polydrug Use at Sana Lake Recovery Center

-After learning, “what are the potential consequences of mixing stimulants and depressants?” the need for treatment is more obvious.
+After learning, “what are the potential consequences of mixing stimulants and depressants?” the need for alcohol and drug rehab in Kansas City is more obvious.
 If you or a loved one struggles with substance use disorder, we can help.
 Contact us today and find out how.